monk-io/docs/_mkdocs/docs/use-cases.md

 Monk removes most of the overhead, scope and headaches from today's orchestration:

-- **Months of DevOps**, From hiring specialists to DIYing an efficient CI/CD pipeline.<br/> --> _With Monk you can get well-configured stacks up & runnuing in minutes_.
+- **Months of DevOps**, From hiring specialists to DIYing an efficient CI/CD pipeline.
+<br>--> _With Monk you can get well-configured stacks up & runnuing in minutes_.
 See [Monk in 10 minutes -->](monk-in-10.md)

 - **Devtools creep**: Using Kubernetes?
-Brush up on your Helm syntax, sign up to Terraform and get their EKS module, then repeat for the GCP portion of your app.<br/> --> _Monk is one solution: compose with Hub templates, deploy from a single manifest, manage with the built-in Engine_.
+Brush up on your Helm syntax, sign up to Terraform and get their EKS module, then repeat for the GCP portion of your app.
+<br>--> _Monk is one solution: compose with Hub templates, deploy from a single manifest, manage with the built-in Engine_.
 See [Monk ecosystem -->](key-concepts.md)

-- **Cloud provider lock-in**: Managed services or manual deployments force you into specific providers, make future migration a pain, or make multi-cloud deployments simply too much of a hassle.<br/> --> _Monk lets you use any combination of infrastructure and switch gears whenever you want.
+- **Cloud provider lock-in**: Managed services or manual deployments force you into specific providers, make future migration a pain, or make multi-cloud deployments simply too much of a hassle.
+<br>--> _Monk lets you use any combination of infrastructure and switch gears whenever you want.

 - **Moving clouds?** Simply add your new cloud's credentials with_ `monk cluster provider add --provider=` _and run your templates there._ See [Monk vs. other software -->](comparison.md)